Part 4 — The Copper Cloth

 “Crestmeer up ahead!” a rebel called, glancing our way.

 And as he said it, I noticed there was a bit more structure to the path.
-Where there had been just dirt, there were now bits of stonework, and the trees all around us were beginning to thin.
-If I squinted, I even thought I could see smoke and an orangish light coming from somewhere in front of us.
-The sky was looking more navy than black.
-We really had been walking all night.
+Where there had been just dirt, there were now bits of stonework, and the trees were beginning to thin.
+If I squinted, I even thought I could see smoke and . . . maybe light coming from somewhere in front of us.

-The rebel turned and walked ahead, and Luther wrapped an arm around me.
-“Well, Ian, let ol’ Luther be your guide to the real world,” and I almost groaned, but then I saw Fi heading back our way.
-She was still agitated, but now she was also looking pretty spent.
+The rebel turned, and Luther wrapped an arm around me.
+“It’s alright.
+I’ll be your guide,” and I almost groaned, but then I saw Fi heading back our way.
+She looked tired.

 As she neared, Luther grinned.